jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate3.md

 Expand the get method, click the invoke url.
 It should return "Johnny", which is defined in the python script.
 ![image](/public/images/note/9160/10-2-build-serverless-14.png)

+Now, our lambda function is working.
+We will create a web page to call this function.

-Copy the invoke url, replace YOUR-API-GATEWAY-LINK-HERE with it in the html.
+Replace YOUR-API-GATEWAY-LINK-HERE with the invoke URL in the index.html.
 ```html
 <html>
 <script>